Hurontario LRT: Design changes

-Main Street cancellation
+Main Street extension

 Before its cancellation, the Main Street route was controversial.
 At a Brampton Council meeting on July 8, 2015, five of the eleven councillors opposed to the Main Street route argued that the LRT plan was being directed by Mississauga with Brampton absent from negotiation.
 They demanded an alternative route funded by the provincial government.

 On October 28, 2015, Brampton City Council voted 7–4 against allowing the LRT to run along Main Street through its heritage downtown area, as originally planned by the province.
-Without this agreement, the province has indicated it would move ahead with the project, terminating the LRT at Steeles Avenue (Brampton Gateway Terminal) instead of Brampton GO Station.
+Without this agreement, the province has indicated it would move ahead with the project, terminating the LRT at Steeles Avenue/Brampton Gateway Terminal instead of Brampton GO Station.
 Opposed council members had also previously cited a lack of projected growth along the northern half of the proposed Brampton route to support an LRT.

 Proponents said the Main Street route advocated by the province would have revived the city's struggling downtown core.
 However, opponents argued that the Main Street route lacked potential for ridership and future growth.
 According to City of Brampton's transit ridership data, the current ridership along Main Street has an average of 200 riders per hour per direction on weekdays and Brampton's downtown has a ridership of about 450 passengers an hour.
 Opponents were also concerned that running the LRT on Main Street in Brampton's historic downtown would diminish its heritage character and have an impact on downtown parking.
 There was also a concern that the city might have to pay up to $100 million for relocating utilities, road resurfacing, traffic redirection, landscaping, etc.

 Although all councillors were in support of an LRT, they disagreed on the route it should take.
 Councillors opposing the Main Street route have proposed running the LRT east or west along Steeles Avenue and then north to Queen Street where it would then possibly continue east from Brampton's downtown area to the Bramalea GO Station or possibly all the way to the terminus of the western branch of the Toronto subway's Line 1 Yonge–University at Vaughan Metropolitan Centre.
 In March 2013, Brampton City Council asked city staff to consider two alternative routes north from Steeles Avenue, either (1) partially north on Main Street, east to Peel Memorial Hospital, north to Queen Street and west to Brampton GO Station, or (2) north on Kennedy Road, west on Queen Street to Brampton GO Station.